xyxiao001/ife/README.md

-- dev 为测试分支
+Fenomenix footer

-- 用来合并代码，和测试开发
+-

+> by @lamChuanJiang